victorsanchezarevalo/pymportx/docs/index copia.md

 |`ignoreTxVersion` | Whether to ignore transcript isoforms by removing the version number from the transcriptID after the period ' . ' . |
 |`ignoreAfterBar` |Whether to ignore transcriptID characters after the bar ' / '. |

-<sup>1</sup> Salmon, Sailfish, and kallisto users have the option to include inferential replicates (DropInfReps = False) of each sample in another matrix.
+<sup>1</sup> Salmon, Sailfish, and kallisto users have the option to include inferential replicates (`DropInfReps = False`) of each sample in a separate matrix.
+Alternatively, they can include the variance by setting `varReduce = True`.

 ## RSEM
 ---